-LLR Issues Consumer Alert Regarding Property Repairs Following Flooding
+LLR Issues Consumer Alert Regarding Property Repairs Following Hurricane

-As South Carolina property owners begin the task of securing repairs after recent flooding across the state, the South Carolina Department of Labor, Licensing and Regulation is warning consumers to be on the lookout for scam artists.
+As South Carolina property owners begin the task of securing repairs across the state, the South Carolina Department of Labor, Licensing and Regulation is warning consumers to be on the lookout for scam artists.

-"Consumers are anxious to get the work done quickly and get their lives back to normal after a storm," said Janet Baumberger, Administrator of the South Carolina Residential Builders Commission.
-"But, they may neglect to take necessary precautions when hiring repair people."
+"We understand that consumers are anxious to get the work done quickly and to get their lives back to normal," said Janet Baumberger, Administrator of the South Carolina Residential Builders Commission.
+"But, we urge you to take necessary precautions when hiring repair people."

-The biggest problem is homeowners paying too much in advance and hiring unlicensed contractors.
+The biggest problems the Commission sees are homeowners paying too much in advance and hiring unlicensed contractors.
 The unlicensed practice of residential or commercial building in this state is a misdemeanor and upon conviction is punishable by a jail sentence and/or a monetary fine pursuant to S.C.
 Code Ann. § 40-59-200 and § 40-11-200 respectively.

 "Honest contractors do not require large sums of money upfront," she said.
-"The most common complaints we receive after severe storms are from overcharged property owners.
-A scam artist will take your money up front and not perform the service as promised."
+"A scam artist will take your money and not perform the service as promised."